chandankumar2517/TicketingSystem/README.md

 ### Features

-- Submit a ticket purchase with user details and seat allocation.
+- Submit a ticket purchase with user details.
 - Retrieve receipt details for purchased tickets.
 - View users and their allocated seats by section.
 - Remove a user from the train system.